NyanbyteRy/Development-Repo/Fantasy Waifu Collector/Personalities/General Notes.md

 | Role 4   | Bullheaded   | Supportive  | Tea Drinker | Powerhouse   | Strongfast   |
 | Role 5   | Impatient    | Speedrunner | Veil        | Mercenary    | Health Nut   |
 | Role 6   | Arsonist     | Filterless  | Loner       | Old Gun      | Ecoterrorist |

+There are also several unique personality types that I will be creating, and updating this list accordingly Robot Catgirl (for R1L3Y waifu)
+Almost Broken (for Trash-chan and potentially other almost broken waifus) Antagonist (for Goddess of Dragons)
+More to come, probably